verrazzano/docs/content/en/docs/setup/install/mc-install/multicluster-no-rancher.md

 ---
 title: "Install Multicluster Verrazzano without Rancher"
-description: "How to set up a multicluster Verrazzano environment without a Rancher installation"
+description: "How to set up a multicluster Verrazzano environment when Rancher is disabled"
-weight: 3
+weight: 5
 draft: false
 toc_hide: true
+hide_summary: true
 ---

 Rancher is recommended for Verrazzano multicluster installations.
 However, if Rancher is not enabled on the _admin_ cluster, then registration requires you to perform a few additional steps.